Kav-K/GPTDiscord/README.md

 `/gpt converse opener:<opener text>` - Start a conversation with the bot, with a custom opener text (this is useful if you want it to take on a custom personality from the start).

 `/gpt converse opener_file:<opener file name>.txt` - Starts a conversation with the bot, using a custom file, using this option also enables the minimal conversation starter.
 Loads files from the `/openers` folder, has autocomplete support so files in the folder will show up.
 Added before the `opener` as both can be used at the same time

+- Custom openers need to be placed as a .txt file in the `openers` directory, in the same directory as `gpt3discord.py`

 `/gpt converse minimal:yes` - Start a conversation with the bot, like ChatGPT, with minimal context (saves tokens)